-- Claim 1: The algorithm produces a schedule with no inversions and no idle time. - Claim 2: All schedules with no inversions and no idle time have the same lateness. - Case 1: All jobs have distinct deadlines.
+- Claim 1: The algorithm produces a schedule with no inversions and no idle time. - Claim 2: All schedules with no inversions and no idle time have the same lateness. - Case 1: All jobs have distinct deadlines (not the case in the example above).
 There is a unique schedule with no inversions and no idle time. - Case 2: Some jobs have the same deadline.
 Ordering of the jobs does not change the maximum lateness of these jobs. - Claim 3: There is an optimal schedule with no idle time. - Claim 4: There is an optimal schedule with no inversions and no idle time. ?! - Claim 5: The greedy algorithm produces an optimal schedule.

 Properties of Schedules

-- Claim 1: The algorithm produces a schedule with no inversions and no idle time. - Claim 2: All schedules with no inversions and no idle time have the same lateness. - Case 1: All jobs have distinct deadlines.
+- Claim 1: The algorithm produces a schedule with no inversions and no idle time. - Claim 2: All schedules with no inversions and no idle time have the same lateness. - Case 1: All jobs have distinct deadlines (not the case in the example above).
 There is a unique schedule with no inversions and no idle time. - Case 2: Some jobs have the same deadline.
 Ordering of the jobs does not change the maximum lateness of these jobs. - Claim 3: There is an optimal schedule with no idle time. - Claim 4: There is an optimal schedule with no inversions and no idle time. ?! - Claim 5: The greedy algorithm produces an optimal schedule.
 Follows from Claims 1, 2 and 4.